 - A lot of youths getting involved in leadership, and working on self-development, because I believe we need a revolution both politically and socially.
 Youths working and striving for what they believe in and not resting waiting for things to happen.
 And that’s why I choose to be a motivational speaker.

 - Men speak for women(Gender Parity), for example: having a world where women train their boys to grow up as responsible men, and make them understand there’s nothing wrong in doing household chores, and letting the girls/ women rest.

-Ayshabintmahmud: what advice or words of motivation do you have for other sisters?
-Inspire them sis!
+Ayshabintmahmud: What advice or words of motivation do you have for other sisters?
+Inspire them, sis!

 But whatever change you make, it shouldn’t alter your main goal, mission, and vision.
 Even when it feels impossible, you just have to keep moving.
-Pray! and be persistent, be really close to Allah and make lots of Du’a, because Allah is amazing and he is the best friend you could ever have.
+Pray and be persistent, be really close to Allah and make lots of Du’a, because Allah is amazing and he is the best friend you could ever have.
 So, keep moving and don’t stop, and when people discourage you don’t complain and never get shaken because it was never their duty to encourage you.

 So Alhamdullilah that’s it!
 In all honesty, I am motivated and inspired, and I really hope this inspires you too.
 I wanted to share some of her poems, and images of her quotes here but am almost reaching my word limit, so click HERE to visit her Instagram page and get extra-dose of motivation.
 Thank you for your time.

 Jazak-Kumullah Khair, and may Allah make us better Muslims.
 Meet more amazing women HERE.